Best robo-advisors in 2025

 -

 Wells Fargo Intuitive Investor offers the core robo-advisor features (portfolio management and rebalancing) and then kicks it up with tax-loss harvesting.
 If you’re already a Wells customer, it could make extra sense to check out this robo-advisor.
-Not only will you consolidate your accounts at one company, but Wells will knock down its usual management fee of 0.35 percent to 0.30 percent, if you have a Wells Fargo checking account.
-This robo offers fractional shares, allowing you to get your full investment to work immediately, and you’ll have access to human advisors.
+Not only can you consolidate your accounts at one company, but Wells will knock down its usual management fee of 0.35% to 0.30% if you have a Wells Fargo checking account, or down to 0.25% when linked to a Wells Fargo Premier Checking or Private Bank Interest Checking account.
+Wells Intuitive Investor also offers fractional shares, allowing you to get your full investment to work immediately, and you’ll have access to human advisors.

 Bankrate overall rating: 4 out of 5